Grezzybear/den/README.md

 ### User and Group Ids
+Individual users/groups are set up for different services

+10000 - Media-Server things

-Individual users/groups are set up for different services Media-Server has users/groups that are 10000 based Anything that deals with network traffic like traffic-control and pihole are 11000 based Dashboard user/groups are 12000 based
+11000 - Anything that deals with network traffic like traffic-control and pihole

+12000 - Dashboard user/groups

+13000 - Personal wikis

+14000 - All production based containers

 ## Media-Server
 | App | Use | Notes |